Last published 02 Feb 2018

 - on-the-job training and, in some cases, scholarship and sponsorship programs

-- an Aboriginal Buddy Program for Aboriginal trainees new to FACS Housing, which provides a staff network, job guidance, orientation to FACS Housing and help for new staff to settle in
+- an Aboriginal Buddy Program for Aboriginal trainees new to DCJ Housing, which provides a staff network, job guidance, orientation to DCJ Housing and help for new staff to settle in

 - an award winning Aboriginal Mentoring Program which matches an Aboriginal staff member with a more experienced staff member to open up career opportunities